-- installation of fire sprinklers,
+- installation of fire sprinklers

-- monitored fire alarm,
+- monitored fire alarm

-- carbon monoxide detection system,
+- carbon monoxide detection system

-- updated heating and new air conditioning,
+- updated heating and new air conditioning

-- energy-efficient windows,
+- energy-efficient windows

-- wireless internet, computer networking and wireless network printer,
+- wireless internet, computer networking and wireless network printer

-- new electrical system,
+- new electrical system

-- new plumbing and bathrooms,
+- new plumbing and bathrooms

-- suite-style room layout,
+- suite-style room layout

-- new kitchen appliances,
+- new kitchen appliances

-- new furniture, dressers, beds and mattresses.
+- new furniture, dressers, beds and mattresses

 The living room, complete with leather furniture and a flat screen TV, serves as a gather place for brothers and guests.
-The large conference table at the back of this room is used for studying and meetings.
+The large conference table at the back of the room is used for studying and meetings.
 A computer lab houses the network printer that members can use from anywhere on the University network.
 WiFi is available throughout the chapter house (as part of the University’s overall network).
-Lambda Nu’s housemother has an apartment on 1st floor and is there to provide support and guidance to members and pledges.
+Lambda Nu’s housemother has an apartment on the 1st floor and is there to provide support and guidance to members and pledges.

 Lambda Nu’s dining room will comfortably seat over 60 people.
-Meals (including hot breakfast) are provided by a professional kitchen staff Monday to Friday.
+Meals (including hot breakfast) are provided by a professional kitchen staff Monday through Friday.
 Members have access to leftovers outside of normal dining hours and on the weekends.

 The basement rec room features a theater system and pool table for members to socialize with each other.